Things to see and do - Arbroath

 Tourist attractions Arbroath : Things to see and do

 st. Abbey GB - Arbroath DD11 1EG

 The abbey was founded by William the Lion (1143-1214) in 1178 on his return from captivity, in memory of his childhood friend, Thomas Beckett, who had been murdered in Canterbury Cathedral eight years previously.
 The building was completed in 1233.
 A..

 Ladyloan GB - Arbroath DD11 1PU

 This attractively laid out local museum is located in an elegant series of Regency buildings.
 It stands at the foot of the signal tower erected to communicate with the Bell Rock lighthouse built by Robert Stevenson in 1811, 20 km to the southeast.
 Th..

 The museum houses a major collection of Paleochristian archeology.
 The art of the Picts is well illustrated by the Drosten stone (no 1), a stone with a cross and animals sculpted on the front with symbols on the back.
 A red sandstone hewn cross (no 7..

-Long-standing, passionately run restaurant; the wife oversees the service and the husband and son are in the kitchen.
-Charming stone walls, open fires and exposed beams.
-Concise menu of carefully prepared, classic dishes which use local seasonal prod..
+Long-standing, passionately run restaurant with stone walls, open fires and exposed beams.
+The wife oversees the service and the husband and son are in the kitchen.
+The concise menu lists carefully prepared classic dishes which use local seasonal pro..